nhthieu/nhthieu.github.io/src/content/projects/my-website.md

 Hi, this is my personal website to showcase my profile and my projects.
 I sometimes write tech and non-tech related blogs on the website too.

-I did write a [blog post](/blog/tech-stack) about the technical details of the website, so feel free to check it out.
+I did write a [blog post](/blog/tech-stack) about the technical details of the website, feel free to check it out.

-**Some of the features include:**
+## Tech stack

+- Astro
-- Built with Astro and Preact
+- Preact
-- Styled with Tailwind CSS
+- Tailwind

+## TODO

+- [x] i18n support
+- [ ] Add BaaS support (Firebase or Pocketbase) for blog comments
-- [ ] To come: blog comments, i18n, gallery section
+- [ ] Gallery section